 The Legacy at Miami Worldcenter is being designed to treat and protect people during future health emergencies and will feature a fleet of LightStrike Germ-Zapping Robots.
 (More Below).

 More About Xenex LightStrike

-The LightStrike robot emits bursts of brilliant, broad spectrum UV light to quickly destroy microscopic viruses and bacteria that can remain in a room, even after it has been cleaned.
+▪ Robot emits bursts of brilliant, broad spectrum UV light that quickly destroys microscopic viruses and bacteria that can remain in a room, even after it has been cleaned with liquid disinfectants.

-LightStrike is currently in-use at more than 650 healthcare facilities, food processing plants, and government buildings and now at PARAMOUNT Worldcenter and the soon-to-be-constructed Legacy Hotel, Residences and Medical Center in downtown Miami.
+▪ LightStrike is currently in-use at more than 650 healthcare facilities, food processing plants, and government buildings.

 The 55-story, $500-million Legacy Hotel & Residences at Miami Worldcenter will feature hotel rooms, MicroLuxe residential units and a state-of-the-art $60-million, 100,000 square foot medical center.

 “Legacy, which will be built across the street from PARAMOUNT, will be a full-service facility for guests and residents to shelter-in-place,” says Kodsi.